Dog-Friendly Gold Coast, QLD: Visiting with a Dog

 By far the most dog-friendly caravan park on the Gold Coast is the BIG4 Gold Coast Holiday Park.
 With no size restrictions or additional charges for dogs, they offer a variety of dog-friendly sites (including ensuite sites) plus dog-friendly cabins, where up to two dogs can sleep inside with you.
 There’s also a fenced off-leash dog park with agility equipment, a DIY dog wash, dog kennels (with bookings a must) and the poolside cafe is dog-friendly.

 Alternatively, another dog-friendly caravan park is the Kirra Beach Tourist Park, located only a short walk from the beach (and a short drive from the off-leash dog beaches in Palm Beach).
 Dogs are permitted year round on selected powered sites (if you’re staying in a caravan, camper trailer or motorhome) and in their two dog-friendly cabins (with an enclosed balcony).
-By default only one small dog is permitted, enquire directly if you have a larger dog or multiple dogs.
+By default only one small dog is permitted; enquire directly if you have a larger dog or multiple dogs.

 Head Next To